Singaporean bridge: Bidding

 Bidding is initiated by the dealer or the player on his left.
-Suits are ranked as in contract bridge and the level of bidding is based on a 'book of six, i.e. an bid of '1' commits a contract to take seven tricks.
+Suits are ranked as in contract bridge and the level of bidding is based on a 'book of six, i.e. a bid of '1' commits a contract to take seven tricks.
 Player make calls in clockwise fashion but there are no calls of 'double' or 'redouble'.
 The declarer is the player making the highest bid which is followed by three 'pass' calls.

 In some game variants, bidding will only commence if every player has a sufficiently 'playable' hand to make the game meaningful.
 Hands are determined to be playable through a point system where aces are valued at 4 points, kings at 3, queens at 2 and jacks at 1.
 Further, every card after the 4th in each suit is also worth an additional 1 point.
 A playable hand must contains at least four points, or as may otherwise be agreed.
 If any one player does not have a playable hand, the deal may be abandoned (referred to as a 'wash') and the cards shuffled and redealt.